All images: Unsplash

 Our blue planet is defined by its oceans.
 Sadly, the saying ‘plenty more fish in the sea’ could soon become obsolete.

 Let's start with some statistics

 - Oceans cover 70% of the planet Earth and make up 97% of Earth’s water.

 They absorb about 30% of the carbon dioxide that humans produce, helping to reduce the impact of climate change.
-Which is a blessing and a curse.
-Unfortunately, the increase in CO2 has caused ocean acidity to rise by about 26% since pre-industrial times.
+Unfortunately, the increase in CO2 has caused ocean acidity to rise by approximately 30% since pre-industrial times.
 And this acidification is causing big problems for marine species like coral.
-In fact, about 20% of the world’s coral has already been destroyed – with no prospects for recovery.
+In fact, about 50% of the world’s shallow water coral reefs have already been destroyed – with no prospects for recovery.

 The plastic problem

-4. The plastic solution?
+The plastic solution?

 Welcome to the dead zones

 Beluga whales, weighing in at up to 1.5 tons each, are extremely sociable mammals.
 They do everything with their pods, which can range in size from just a few in number to several hundred.
 Their signature bulbous foreheads (called “melons”) are flexible, allowing beluga whales to pull faces.
 These talented creatures can also whistle and chirp, a fact that has earned them the nickname “canaries of the sea”.
 Unfortunately, shipping and other human marine activity cause underwater noise pollution that interferes with their communication, making it harder for them to find food, find mates, and look after their young.